maxmeffert/SOLID/LSP/LSP.md

 A **mutable** ellipse class makes the promise that width and height can be adjusted **independently**.

-A derived circle breaks that promise by overwriting setters in order to keep geometric peroperties intact.
+A derived circle breaks that promise by overwriting setters in order to keep geometric properties intact.

 This doesn't work that well in the world of OO -.-